 Are you from Wayne County, but not in the Trenton or Westland area?
 Well, you’re in luck!
-There will also be a marshmallow drop event at 10 a.m. on Friday, April 14 at the Anderson Ball Fields in Wayne.
+There will also be a marshmallow drop event at 10 a.m. on Friday, March 30 at the Attwood Park in Wayne.
 All of that running around might work up an appetite for your tots, so don’t forget to grab a Bunny Breakfast after this marshmallow extravaganza.
 Three groups: toddlers-4 and kids with disabilities, ages 5-7 and ages 8-10.
-Bunny Breakfast takes place at the HYPE Recreation Center in Wayne and doors open at 10:45 a.m., with breakfast served at 11 a.m.; costs are $6 for ages 3-11, $8 for ages 12-plus, free ages 2 and under; $10 for Easter Bunny photos.
+Bunny Breakfast takes place at the HYPE Recreation Center in Wayne and doors open at 10:45 a.m., with breakfast served at 11 a.m.; costs are $6 for ages 3-11, $8 for ages 12-plus, free ages 2 and under.

 Catalpa Oaks County Park

 Haven’t gotten your fix of marshmallow fun?
-Well, swing by Catalpa Oaks County Park at 10 a.m. on Friday, April 14 to catch one of 15,000 marshmallows that will be falling from the sky.
-Three groups: toddlers-4 and under and kids with disabilities, ages 5-7 and ages 8-10.
+Well, swing by Catalpa Oaks County Park at 10 a.m. on Friday, March 30 to catch one of 15,000 marshmallows that will be falling from the sky.
+Three groups: toddlers 4 and under and kids with disabilities, ages 5-7 and ages 8-12.
 Don’t forget to exchange your new fluffy find for an awesome prize that you can take home!
 This event is free to the public.